 • recommendations based on employee feedback and conversations

-For confidentiality, no names will be used in the report.
+• for confidentiality, no names are used in the report.

 Skin screening equipment

-Our screening practitioners are all accredited with the Certificate of Dermoscopy.
+Our Skin Cancer Screening Nurses are all accredited with the Certificate of Dermoscopy.
 This enables them to expertly use a Dermatoscope to help identify if a mole or spot is harmless or at risk of being cancerous.

 It is important to note that as this is a screening service we cannot provide a diagnosis.
 Importantly we refer individuals with suspicious spots to a doctor who can make a diagnosis and begin management if required.